Menu

 • If safe to do so, ask or ascertain the names of police or security personnel involved in actions, and the basis for your arrest or detention.

-• If it is safe, try and obtain film and/or sound recordings of any arrest or of any actions by security forces which appear to be irregular or unlawful (such as damaging property or making threats).
+• If it is safe, try to obtain film and/or sound recordings of any arrest or of any actions by security forces which appear to be irregular or unlawful (such as damaging property or making threats).

 • Take films, recordings and photographs of any protest action.
 Use platforms such as Ushahidi.com to upload your information.